talafarael/project_frontend/readme.md

 <h1 align="center" style="color:green">
-# MusicDuck - HTML Project
+# MusicDuck - Music platform
  </h1>
  <p align="center">
  Welcome to DuckMusic, your go-to music platform for an unparalleled audio streaming experience.
 Discover, enjoy, and share your favorite tunes effortlessly with our feature-packed application. </p>